California Conservation Corps

 The California Conservation Corps (CCC), is a department of the government of California, falling under the state cabinet-level California Resources Agency.
 The CCC is a voluntary work development program specifically for men and women between the ages of 18 and 25 (up to 29 for veterans), offering work in environmental conservation, fire protection, land maintenance, and emergency response to natural disasters.
-Members of the CCC are referred to as "Corpsmembers", and are paid a monthly stipend; starting July 2022, the amount was $2,600.
+Members of the CCC are referred to as "Corpsmembers", and are paid a monthly stipend; as of November 2025, the amount was $2,810.

 History

 The bill to create the California Conservation Corps was co-authored by California State Senator Ruben Ayala.
 The legislation was signed into law by Governor Jerry Brown on July 7, 1976, modeling the corps after the federal Civilian Conservation Corps that started with Franklin D. Roosevelt and the New Deal in the 1930s.
 Brown envisioned a department marketed specifically to the state's young people as "a combination Jesuit seminary, Israeli kibbutz, and Marine Corps boot camp."
 Prominent amongst the early CCC administrators was war hero B. T. Collins.
 The CCC replaced the California Ecology Corps that was created by executive order of Governor Ronald Reagan in 1971 as an "alternative service" option for Conscientious Objectors during the Vietnam War.